-There are two openings for Courant Instructor positions in Modeling and Simulation starting in the Fall of 2021, each for up to three years.
+There are two openings for Courant Instructor positions in Modeling and Simulation starting in the Fall of 2021, each for up to two years.
 Postdoctoral candidates with appropriate background should apply via mathjobs in the Fall of 2020.
 Please note that applicants must be a citizen, national or permanent resident of the United States or its territories and possessions.

 - Attend, present in and engage in discussions during the informal RTG-related lunch time seminar together with other RTG graduate students and postdocs.